 So, you’re ready to stop drinking.
 The first step is to detox your body from alcohol.
 It’s very important to not simply stop cold turkey– the effects of withdrawal can end up being life-threatening.
-The good news is that there are plenty of resources and alcohol detox in Orange County to get you the support you need and help you cease alcohol use safely.
+The good news is that there is plenty of resources and alcohol detox in Orange County to get you the support you need and help you cease alcohol use safely.

 Before we begin a brief overview of what to expect from alcohol detox and how to be prepared, note that according to California law, you’re considered a person with disabilities and are subject to all related protections under both California and United States law, including the Americans with Disabilities Act and the Affordable Care Act.
 Always remember your rights as a patient.
 You’re experiencing a medical problem and should have full access to medical solutions.